Close Menu

 +

-Jackson & Pearland Lawyer > Pearland Car Accident Attorney
+Jackson & Pearland Lawyer > Pearland, TX Car Accident Attorney

 The last thing that most accident victims want to think about is filing a lawsuit.
 But as your costs start to mount following a crash–medical bills, lost income, repairing your car–you realize that you need help.
 And if a negligent driver was responsible for your accident, you have a right to demand appropriate compensation.
 Lawyer Keith B. French can help.
 He is an experienced Texas personal injury litigator who knows how to advocate for clients and obtain significant financial results on their behalf.